natelandau/valentina/user_guide.md

 In some circumstances, you may want to transfer ownership of a character to another user.
 To do so, use `/character transfer` and specify the character name and the user to transfer to.

+When characters are associated with a campaign, they will have their own channel where you can interact with them.
+Use commands like `/roll`, `/xp`, and `/character` in the character's campaign channel to manage and play with your character.
+In these channels, the active character is automatically set to the character associated with the channel.

 ## 4. GAMEPLAY

 ### Before Gameplay